preparetodietm/energizerforpine/README.md

 - Dexopt is a system-internal tool that is used to produce optimized dex files by using `su -c cmd package bg-dexopt-job` code.

 **Double Wifi Bandwidth**
-- Double your bandwidth on your Redmi 7A devices.
+- Double wifi bandwidth on Redmi 7A devices.

 **Enable Force Fast Charging**
-- Enable force fast charging on your Redmi 7A devices.
+- Enable force fast charging on Redmi 7A devices.

 **Flush RAM**
 - Clear RAM apps caches, kill all apps, and force stop all apps to get more free RAM before playing games.